dmoisset/s5/character/classes/wizard.md

 spent studying your spell cache and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.

+#### Spellcasting Ability

+Intelligence is your spellcasting ability for your technomancer spells, since you learn your spells through dedicated study and memorization.
+You use your Intelligence whenever a spell refers to your spellcasting ability.
+In addition, you use your Intelligence modifier when setting the saving throw DC for a technomancer spell you cast and when making an attack roll with one.

+**Spell save DC** = 8 + your proficiency bonus + your Intelligence modifier

+**Spell attack modifier** = your proficiency bonus + your Intelligence modifier

+#### Ritual Casting

+You can cast a technomancer spell as a ritual if that spell has the ritual tag and you have the spell in your spell cache.
+You don't need to have the spell prepared.

+#### Learning Spells of 1st Level and Higher

+Each time you gain a technomancer level, you can add two technomancer spells of your choice to your spell cache for free.
+Each of these spells must be of a level for which you have spell slots, as shown on the Technomancer table.
+On your adventures, you might find other spells that you can add to your spell cache.

 #### Multiclassing